 or Hangul marked by 가.

-You are ready to type Hangul!
+You are ready to type Hangul and impress everyone with your knowledge of Korean!

-Typing Hangul using computer
+Typing Hangul using computer keyboard

 and on your screen 살 will show up.
 You might think: “But I wantㄹ in the second syllable, not first!”.
 No worries.
-As soon as you press
+As soon as you press K

 And you have 사랑해요!